ChristosHadjichristofi/Grades-Blockchain-dApp/README.md

 ## General Idea
 * The nodes of the private blockchain network are the secretaries of the university schools
-* A master node can retrieve all participants
+* A master user can retrieve all participants
-* A master node can start a vote to add a new participant in the network
+* A master user can start a vote to add a new participant in the network.
+Several users can be voted to participate and have access to the blockchain's data.
+Many users can belong to a School
 * When a vote has began for a specific wallet to be added as a participant, all the participants can vote for or against.
 There must be unanimity so as this wallet is added as a participant
 * Multiple votes can be started together
 * Grades information are saved based on the school and period of the exam.
 A corrective state can be added to the grades information (of a school's course at a specific exam period).
 The information can be retrieved and the full history can be shown (if more information are saved regarding a school's course at a specific exam period).
 Always the latest record of a school's course at a specific exam period is the current, and all the previous are the history
 * At any time a user can check if the file's content that is uploaded to a server matches the content of the file that was saved in the blockchain.
 Unified diff string output produced and shown (if differences are found)
 * Participants can retrieve a school's course grade info (this will show all the records grouped by exam period).
-Participants who are not master nodes can only retrieve the information that their wallet is bound to (for example if a wallet is bound to school A, then this wallet can only retrieve courses information of that school)
+Participants who are not master users can only retrieve the information that their wallet is bound to (for example if a wallet is bound to school A, then this wallet can only retrieve courses information of that school)

 ## Functions of Smart Contract
 * addRecord: To add grades information of a school's course at a specific exam period